Updated March 5, 2019.

 She passed away in 1972, but her company is still family-owned and has paved the way for many women to become independent business owners with hundreds of high-quality cosmetics and skincare products that are both made and packaged by the company, all in the U.S.

-This company is currently ranked #421 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1931 and franchising since 1973, the number of locations currently stands at 1,184, of which two are company-owned and 61 are located outside the U.S.
+This company is currently ranked #450 (slipping from #421 last year) on Entrepreneur magazine’s Franchise 500 list.
+Founded in 1931 and franchising since 1973, the number of locations has been declining in recent years from 1,386 in 2012 to the current total of 1,132, of which only one is company-owned and 54 are located outside the U.S.

 4. Batteries Plus Bulbs